reshufflehq/reshuffle/README.md

 app.start();
 ```
 Service objects expose the API and Events that the external service (from a DB to an ERP) provides.
-You can specify an id when you register a service to the app with the *use(service, serviceId)* and then access that service using the *getService(serviceId)* method.
+You can specify an id when you register a service to the app with the *register(service)*, providing a identifier in the service constructor, and then access that service using the *getService(serviceId)* method.

 You noticed in the code sample that we provided important information on how to connect to the 3rd party system (in that case, Slack). *Services* are an easy way to separate the connection configuration from your code, configure a connection to a service once and use it anywhere.